erkannt/go-harvey/README.md

 ### With retries

 By setting `lb_retries` to a high number we can avoid having requests fail.
-However response duration suffers from our frequent restarts
+However response duration suffers from our frequent restarts.
+Sleeping for 2s between restarts lets us achieve 9k req/s with under 1% of responses taking over 1s.

 - `make up COMPOSE=docker-compose.caddy-retry.yaml`
 - `make hammer`